Binti is a multi-award winning charity providing menstrual products to girls and women in the UK, India, US, Nairobi and Africa.

 Terminology around menstrual products holds negative connotations.
-Both ‘feminine hygiene’ and ‘sanitary pads’ reinforce antiquated attitudes about the dirt and shame of menstruation.
+Language like “feminine hygiene” and “sanitary” pads reinforce antiquated attitudes surrounding the “uncleanliness” of menstruation.

-We wanted to use the idea of cycles which connects the idea of cycles of generations, recycling of material and the menstrual cycle.
-The tagline ‘for future cycles’ emerged as a natural guide to our messaging, while our visual messaging illustrated the idea of cycle with a clean two-tone split of crimson red and light blue – a drop of blood connecting the two ‘phases’, much like our menstrual cycle connects the very separate phases of ‘bleeding’ and ‘not bleeding’.
+The idea of cycles was central to our concept; the menstrual cycle, the cycles of generations, and the recycling of materials we use.
+The tagline ‘for future cycles’ emerged as a natural guide to our messaging, while our visual expression illustrates the idea of cycles with a clean, two-tone split of crimson red and light blue – a drop of blood connecting the two ‘phases’, much like our menstrual cycle connects the very separate phases of ‘bleeding’ and ‘not bleeding’.

 For the logo, we used a simple, clear geometric typeface which nods to the ‘future’ element of the brand without leaning too far towards impersonal or clinical, while Josephin Sans worked nicely for the body copy and would be easy for Binti volunteers to find.

-Cloth pads are not a new invention of our generation, but the ‘premium’ positioning of disposables has made reusables fall out of fashion, giving way to blue liquid and secret periods no one need now about.
-We hope that through education and clear, transparent messaging, we move towards lifting the period taboo, while positioning reusables as the product of the future (and not just the past), means cutting down on pointless plastic waste.
+Cloth pads are not a new invention of our generation, but the premium positioning of disposables has made reusables fall out of fashion, giving way to blue liquid and secret periods no one needs to know about.
+We hope that through education and clear, transparent messaging, we can move towards lifting the period taboo, while positioning reusables as the product of the future and cutting down on pointless plastic waste.

 We hope that our very special partnership with Binti Period will pave the way to more responsible, conscious future cycles.
 Check out some of Binti’s awesome work here.